smartinezai/friendship-points-api/README.md

 # Friendship Points API

-A TypeScript backend API for tracking friendship-related events, rules, events, point changes, and eventually LLM-assisted friendship assessments.
+A TypeScript backend API for tracking friendship-related events, rules, point changes, and LLM-assisted friendship assessments.

-The long-term goal of this project is to build a production-style backend where friendship-related events can be stored, evaluated, searched, and assessed with help from LangChain, PostgreSQL, retrieval pipelines, and later observability, DevOps, and security tooling.
+The long-term goal of this project is to build a production-style backend where friendship-related events can be stored, evaluated, searched, and assessed with help from LangChain, PostgreSQL, retrieval pipelines, and later observability, DevOps, security, and evaluation tooling.

 This is primarily a learning project for practicing backend engineering, TypeScript, PostgreSQL, applied AI engineering, and production-grade AI system design.

+---

 ## Learning Goals